WinTush/WinTush/README.md

-Welcome to my Github account!
+Welcome to my GitHub account!

 As a software developer, I am constantly learning and growing my skills.
 This Github account is a place where I share my personal projects and contributions to the open-source community.